publicdocs/uscode/assets/md/titles/usc21/us/usc/t21/ch9/schIV/m__us_usc_t21_s348.md

             (A) in effect, and such substance and the use of such substance are in conformity with, a regulation issued under this section prescribing the conditions under which such additive may be safely used; or

-            (B) a notification submitted under subsection (h) of this section that is effective.
+            (B) a notification submitted under subsection (h) that is effective.

-        While such a regulation relating to a food additive, or such a notification under subsection (h)(1) of this section relating to a food additive that is a food contact substance, is in effect, and has not been revoked pursuant to subsection (i) of this section, a food shall not, by reason of bearing or containing such a food additive in accordance with the regulation or notification, be considered adulterated under [section 342(a)(1) of this title][/us/usc/t21/s342/a/1].
+        While such a regulation relating to a food additive, or such a notification under subsection (h)(1) relating to a food additive that is a food contact substance, is in effect, and has not been revoked pursuant to subsection (i), a food shall not, by reason of bearing or containing such a food additive in accordance with the regulation or notification, be considered adulterated under [section 342(a)(1) of this title][/us/usc/t21/s342/a/1].

     (b) __Petition for regulation prescribing conditions of safe use; contents; description of production methods and controls; samples; notice of regulation__